-- 1. Member States shall lay down the rules on penalties applicable to infringements of national provisions adopted pursuant to this Directive and shall take all measures necessary to ensure that they are implemented.
-The penalties provided for shall be effective, proportionate and dissuasive.
-Member States shall, without delay, notify the Commission of those rules and of those measures and of any subsequent amendment affecting them. - 2.
-Member States shall ensure that fines are applied to infringements of the rights and obligations relating to equal pay for the same work or work of equal value.
-They shall set a minimum level for such fines ensuring real deterrent effect.
-The level of the fines shall take into account: - (a) the gravity and duration of the infringement; - (b) any intent or serious negligence on the part of the employer; - (c) any other aggravating or mitigating factor applicable to the circumstances of the case. - 3.
-Member States shall establish specific penalties to be imposed in case of repeated infringements of the rights and obligations relating to equal pay between men and women, such as the revocation of public benefits or the exclusion, for a certain period of time, from any award of financial inducements. - 4.
-Member States shall take all measures necessary to ensure that the penalties provided for are effectively applied in practice.
+- 1. Member States shall lay down the rules on effective, proportionate and dissuasive sanctions applicable to infringements of the rights and obligations relating to the principle of equal pay [...].
+Member States shall take all measures necessary to ensure that they are implemented and, without delay, notify the Commission of those rules and of those measures and of any subsequent amendment affecting them. - 2.
+Member States shall ensure that the sanctions include fines guaranteeing a real deterrent effect for the infridgements of the rights and obligations relating to the principle of equal pay, taking into account relevant factors such as gravity and duration of the infringement, serious negligence on the part of employer or any other aggrevating or mitigating factor applicable to the circumstances of the case. [...] - 3.
+Member States shall establish specific sanctions to be imposed in case of repeated infringements of the rights and obligations relating to equal pay between men and women [...]. - 4.
+Member States shall take all measures necessary to ensure that the sanctions provided for are effectively applied in practice.